kevingonzalez7997/Automate_Terraform_D6/README.md

 ## Troubleshooting
 If there are connection issues with EC2:
-Although a default route table is created by Terraform, it still has to be attached to the Internet Gateway (IGW).
-Be sure to include the following:
+Although a default route table is created by Terraform it still has to be attached to the IGW.
+Be sure to include the following
+- `resource "aws_default_route_table" "route5_1" {
+  default_route_table_id = aws_vpc.d5-1_vpc.default_route_table_id
+   route {
+    cidr_block = "0.0.0.0/0"
+    gateway_id = aws_internet_gateway.gw.id
+  }
+}`
+- when creating the app in appsetup.sh be sure not to use '_' character in the file name as it causes issues.
+### Optimization

+While the deployment is successful, there are opportunities for optimization and further enhancements.
+Here are some areas to consider for future improvements:

+- **Containerization with Docker**: Consider containerizing components of your application using Docker to further automate and streamline the deployment process.
+Docker images can encapsulate all dependencies and simplify the deployment workflow.

+- **Three-Tier Architecture**: Exploring a three-tier application architecture can enhance security and data isolation.
+Separating the presentation, application, and data layers can improve scalability and restrict access to sensitive data.

+## Conclusion
+In conclusion, this deployment successfully leveraged Terraform and Jenkins to automate infrastructure provisioning.
+The application now spans multiple regions, benefiting from enhanced resilience and load balancing.
+Jenkins streamlined our CI/CD pipeline and secured AWS key management.